 Don’t miss these other best places to visit in Norway that will take your breath away!

-Molde Panorama Hike
+Molde Panorama – Family Hike to the Varden Viewpoint

-The Molde Panorama hike was really good – it was through dense, lush forest with many wild flowers.
-There were occasional viewpoints along the way.
-The hiking trail was well maintained and wide enough for us to walk side-by-side.
+You can drive up to the Varden viewpoint, but we really wanted to enjoy it as a family hike, and we are glad that we did!
+The Varden – Molde Panorama hike was really amazing!
+It was mainly through dense, lush forest with many wild flowers, but there were occasional viewpoints along the way.
+The hiking trail was well maintained and wide enough for us to walk side-by-side, which I really enjoy on family hikes.

 We have an entire post full of all our best tips for hiking with kids and this one with all the best hiking gear for kids.